w3c/PFE-analysis/results/noise_simulations.md

 The data set used to drive the [IFT performance analysis](07-08-2020/simulation_results_aug_2020.md) was used as an input.
 The unique set of codepoints from each 'page view' was extracted and used to form the set, S. Then pages were randomly selected from S and various forms of noise were applied.
-Lastly, the number of matching subsets in S was recorded.
+For each type of noise the number of matching subsets in S was recorded.

-The resulting data was then bucketed into the following buckets to produce a histogram:
+The resulting data was then bucketed to produce a histogram with the buckets:
 - (0, 1]: Exactly 1 matching subset in S.
 - (1, 10]: 2 to 10 matching subsets in S.
 - (10, 100]: 11 to 100 matching subsets in S.